PlanterApp/planter_docs/content/en/docs/300_plant-information/301_how-to-grow/index.md

 {{< alert icon="🌿" context="info" text="See [**Where can I find plant care information?**](../find-plants) to learn where to find plant care in Planter" />}}

 #### Category
-Which group the plant belongs to in Planter.<br /><br />
+Which group the plant belongs to in Planter.

+#### Description
+A brief overview of the plant and tips to grow it successfully.<br /><br />
 {{< screenshot Carrots-description.jpg "Screenshot of carrots description" >}}

-#### Description
-A brief overview of the plant and tips to grow it successfully.

 #### Quick Info
 General planting and care information.
 Many of the **Quick Info** cards display additional details when selected:<br /><br />